figuerom16/zjax/Readme.md

 </script>
 ```

-> ### The `zjax` global object
->
-> When ZJAX is loaded, it creates the `window.zjax` object so that the `zjax` object available everywhere in your app.
-This means you can organize your files however you like.
-You can stick a script tag in your document head, add a separate file like "zjax-actions.js" (or whatever), or if your application is complex enough, maybe make a directory called "zjax-actions/" with separate files for different sections of your application.

 ### Defining Actions

 To register actions, call `zjax.actions([namespace ,]<actions-object>)` with one or two arguments.
 Use a single argument to pass an object containing only action functions as its direct properties like this: